 She has served as chairperson for the annual Executive Women’s Leadership Conference and was chairperson for the 2014 Women Working in Corrections and Juvenile Justice Conference.
 She has been honored by the National Organization of Black Women in Law Enforcement’s 2012 Trailblazer Award for becoming the highest ranking female in the Pennsylvania Department of Corrections.
 Moore Smeal is a member of the Pennsylvania Prison Warden’s Association (PPWA), American Correctional Association (ACA) and Association of Women Executives in Corrections (AWEC).
 Moore Smeal holds a bachelor’s degree in business administration from Edinboro Universtiy.

-Helen J. Marberry is the Regional Director of the Southeast Region.
+Helen J. Marberry was the Regional Director of the Southeast Region.
 She began her BOP career as a Case Manager at FCI Otisville (NY) in 1991, and held positions of increasing responsibility at the FCC Allenwood LSCI (PA) and the Office of Internal Affairs in Aurora, CO, before being named Associate Warden (AW) at FCI Oxford (WI) in 2000.
 From 2002-04, she served as Associate Warden at USP Leavenworth (KS), before being promoted to Warden at FCI Milan (MI).
 She served as Warden at FCI McKean (PA) from 2006 until 2008 when she became the first female Complex Warden at FCC Terre Haute (IN).
 In 2010 she was named Assistant Director of the Program Review Division (PRD) and also served as the agency’s Equal Opportunity Director.
 Ms. Marberry was selected Regional Director for the Southeast Region on April 13, 2012, and she assumed the duties of that position on August 12, 2012.
+She retired in December of 2016.

 RD Marberry received both her Bachelors and Masters of Science degrees from the University of Central Missouri in Warrensburg, MO.
 Before joining the Bureau, she served with the St. Louis County Department of Justice Services and the State of Missouri.
 She is a member of the American Correctional Association, the National Association of Blacks in Criminal Justice, and the Association of Women Executives in Corrections.
 She joined the ranks of the Senior Executive Service in December 2006.